JRhin/Omnibus/Econometrics/Cross-Sectional Data/Endogeneity/Two-Stage Least Squares.md

 **Issue**:
-We have to extend the [[Instrumental Variables]]-based estimation process for the [[Multiple Regression Model]] to the case where multiple possible exogenous (relevant variables correlated with the dependent variable) have been omitted or multiple valid Instrumental Variables actually exist!
+We have to extend the [[Instrumental Variables]]-based estimation process for the [[Multiple Regression Model]] to the cases where:
+1. we have **multiple possible exogenous**, i.e. relevant variables correlated with the dependent variable that are actually omitted
+2. we have **multiple endogenous** variables in the regression model

 #### Case 1: one endogenous explanatory variable and multiple omitted variables